 Every policy is different, but there are a few main areas that insurance for landlords covers:

 This coverage refers to damage to your buildings and personal property.
 Theft, vandalism, tenant damage, fires, and storms are covered here.
 Typically the insurance will cover replacement costs for the entire property, assuming the insurance adjuster decides it was a total loss.

-Loss of Income
+B. Loss of Income

 This helps bridge the income gap if a rental property becomes uninhabitable due to a covered loss.
 For example, let’s say a fire damaged part of the kitchen and will take a month or two to repair.
 This coverage will provide a rental reimbursement.